emmercm/igir/docs/output/tokens.md

 See [output path options](./path-options.md) for other options that will further sort your ROMs into subdirectories.

-For example, if you want to group all ROMs based on their region, you would specify:
+As an example, if you want to group all ROMs based on their region, you would specify:

 === ":fontawesome-brands-windows: Windows"